Captain Doyle Carpenter

 Pay Tel Communications Inc. of Greensboro, NC is the telephone provider for all collect calls from the Anderson City jail.
 You may set up an account directly with Pay Tel by accessing their website, www.paytel.com/newaccount.html or calling 1-800-729-8355 (1-800-PAYTELL) and using the automated IVR system.
 If you wish to receive calls on your cell phone you must set up an account with Pay Tel.
 By prepaying for calls, you will be eligible for a discount on all calls accepted.
 Pay Tel accepts Visa, MasterCard, Check Card or Check.
 There is a minimum payment of $25.00.
 For payment options, once you have an account set up: www.paytel.com/paymentoptions.html.

 Property can be left any time, 24 hours a day, and seven days a week.
 Loose leaf writing paper, envelopes, stamps, legal material, eye glasses, and religious material may be left for an inmate.
-An inmate may also receive three white underwear, three white pairs of socks and three white t-shirts.
+Some of these items can be purchased through commissary account.

 Prescription medication may be left for an inmate if it is in the original prescription bottle with the official label.
 Medical staff will evaluate the medication and dispense based on their assessment.
 No over the counter medication, creams, etc. are accepted.